Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 layout: article-toc
 ---
 # Request Automation
 The Service Manager Workflows are used to automate the processing of the requests that have been raised.
-This page contains information on the Service Manager automated tasks that can be used in the Workflow Designer to build unique and powerful workflows for your requests.
+This page contains information on the Request Automation that can be used in the Workflow Designer to build unique and powerful workflows for your requests.

 ## Access Control
 Use the Access Control to lock or unlock the Details section or the Actions on a request.
 Only users with the appropriate application right (i.e. updateLocked rights such as [updateLockedServiceRequests](/servicemanager-api-api/rights/content/updatelockedservicerequests) or [updateLockedChangeRequests](/servicemanager-api-api/rights/content/updatelockedchangerequests)) will be able to modify the details or use an Action once locked.
 This right has been added to the following roles: Incident Management Full Access, Change Management Full Access, Problem Management Full Access, Release Management Full Access, Service Request Full Access, and Service Desk Admin.